idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

    %struct = type { i32, i8 }
    @struct_constant = internal constant %struct { i32 16, i8 4 }

-Such constants are globals variables, unless specifically marked with ``private``, ``internal``, or another modifier that limits its visibility to the current module.
+Such a constant is really a global variable whose visibility can be limited with ``private`` or ``internal`` so that it is invisible outside the current module.

 Constant Expressions